Empowering Syrian Refugee Kids in Montreal

-She wanted to witness how the money she raised through henna from May to July 2016 made an impact in children.
 There’s nothing more rewarding than seeing children filled with joy and sharing their love for one another in such a diverse environment.
 Few of the many reasons why she loves Camp Cosmos is their emphasis on the importance of the environment and the Earth, as well as being in an inclusive space with kids coming from diverse backgrounds.

-Once again thank you so much to all those who helped me make it possible for Camp Cosmos to buy art supplies for the kids.
+Once again thank you so much to all those who helped make this possible for Camp Cosmos to buy art supplies for the kids.
 Sinthusha hopes that by cultivating their love for art, that they grow up to use it as a way to release their emotions and to heal their souls.